ScaleBSD/scalebsd.github.io/_posts/2018-05-03-Why-is-munmap-single-threaded-and-what-can-we-do-about-it.md

 left its critical section.

-Moving on from what obviously correct in to somewhat more speculative territory...
+Moving on from what is obviously correct in to somewhat more speculative territory...
 This is essentially what EBR (Epoch Based Reclamation) does:
 * Upon entry into a read-side protected section, readers set an active bit and take a snapshot of a global epoch counter.